Pripps

-Pripps was a major brewery in Sweden and is now a part of Carlsberg, in which Pripps remains as a trademark.
-The company was based in Stockholm; their main product was Pripps Blå.
+Pripps is a former major brewery in Sweden and is now a part of Carlsberg, in which Pripps remains as a trademark.
+The company was based in Stockholm; their main product was Pripps Blå (Pripps blue).
 They also owned Ramlösa.
 Pripps was founded in Gothenburg by Johan Albrecht Pripp in 1828.

 Beer

 Pripps Blå, lit.
 Pripp's Blue, is a light lager first introduced in 1959; it is said to be one of the most popular beers in Sweden.

 Pripps Blå is an inexpensive beer, for it is brewed with exactly 51% barley — the minimum amount of barley in beer required by Swedish law.
 A low-calorie version called Pripps Blå Light is also made.
 Other versions are Pripps Blå Extra Stark, a full malt, extra strong beer with 7.2% alcohol and Pripps Blå Pure with a lower carbohydrates content, scheduled to replace Pripps Blå Light.

+Joint ventures

+Pripps, at the time a subsidiary of the Procordia, founded the National Brewery Ltd as a joint venture with the government of Vanuatu in 1989, releasing their flagship Tusker beer the following year.

 Brewery

 The beers are brewed at Carlsberg Sverige.